Mystery Science Theater 3001

 clunky, Earth-made spacecraft, that went double.
 Sure enough, most of the

-systems had degraded after all this time, although most of them showed signs of
+systems had degraded after all this time, although most of them showed signs

 ingenious repair.

-She had to hand it to this Joel Robinson she heard so much about; the man
+She had to hand it to this Joel Robinson she heard so much

 was a mechanical genius.
 Had to have been.
-His intervention when the SoL began
+His intervention when the SoL

-to degrade in orbit (an event Mike had told her about) must have added years to
+to degrade in orbit (an event Mike had told her about) must have added years

 the life of the ol' rust bucket.

-Mike Nelson walked onto the bridge, curious at the sounds of crashing and
+Mike Nelson walked onto the bridge, curious at the sounds

 swearing emanating from the overhead hatch.
 "Everything okay in here, little